PostgreSQL Scales Further Than Most Think — Here is How to Push It

 autovacuum_vacuum_cost_delay = 2 -- default 2ms (was 20ms in older versions)

-);For large tables, the default "vacuum when 20% of rows are dead" means you could have 20 million dead rows before vacuum kicks in.
+);For large tables, the default "vacuum when 20% of rows are dead" means millions of dead rows can accumulate before vacuum starts.
 Lowering the scale factor fixes this.

 SELECT